albertteoh/dosa-wiki/Getting-Started.md

-# DOSA v2 Getting Started (wip)
+# DOSA v2 Getting Started

 ## Setup

+### Create a basic go project

+### Make sure glide and $GOPATH/bin are on your PATH

+Starting in the base directory of your sources:

+    PATH=$PWD/go-build:$GOPATH/bin:$PATH

 ### Install DOSA Client library

-    ./go-build/glide get github.com/uber-go/dosa
+    glide get github.com/uber-go/dosa

-### Install the DOSA CLI (this is a hack for the time being, ideally the command above would install `dosa` into $GOPATH/bin)
+### Install the DOSA CLI

+This is a hack for the time being, ideally the command above would install `dosa` into $GOPATH/bin

     cd vendor/github.com/uber-go/dosa
     glide install
     make cli

 The `dosa` binary should now be installed in `$GOPATH/bin`.
-If this isn't already in your $PATH, you may want to add it:

-    export PATH=$GOPATH/bin:$PATH
+    ls -l $GOPATH/bin/dosa

 ### Start Cerberus to proxy to `dosa-gateway`